geoffreyporto/resume/README.md

   * Lead a team of software developers for MVP projects.

+  * Launched a new platform called Claro Apps Android Marketplace for America Movil.
+Claro Apps has the first android market place of LatAm with payment via Cell phone balance \(non-credit card\) see here. [http://www.claroapps.com/](http://www.claroapps.com/)

   * Defined and designed new solutions and software architectures.

   * Support technical for solve problems of software development and solutions.